 There’s a lot you can do as a parent or carer to support the development of your child’s understanding and communication skills, both listening and speaking.

-When young children are focused on an activity, it can seem that they can’t hear you.
+When young children are focused on an activity, it can seem like they can’t hear you.
 It’s not that they’re deliberately ignoring you, it’s just that they can’t do two things at the same time.

 You can help them to stop what they’re doing and listen to you by getting down on their level so you’re face to face, gently touching them and saying their name.
 Once you’ve got their attention, you can tell them what you need them to hear.